Management style: Delegative style

-A delegative management style allows employees to take full responsibility of their work areas.
+allows employees to take full responsibility for their areas of work.
 The manager assigns tasks with little or no direction and expects the staff to achieve results of their own accord.
 The manager retains responsibility for meeting objectives.
 The major drawbacks of this style are lack of uniformity among team members and uncoordinated efforts toward productivity.
-Also because little direction and guidance is given the team can lack direction and focus.
+Also, because little direction and guidance is given, a team can lack direction and focus.